 I want to introduce you to my take on how to achieve lasting happiness.
 It is for those who want to see the world as it is, for those who are willing to learn to not just manage, but to embrace life’s many challenges and those who are courageous enough to really live and get the most out of their time on this planet.

 I call it Positive Existentialism.
 It comes with some handy guidelines and a lot of food for thought.
-Strap in, buckle up and let’s go on a trip!
+So strap in, buckle up and let’s go for a ride!

 Redefining Happiness – The Positive-Existential Take

 Existentialists believe that anxiety is an inevitable part of being alive; that the simple act of being human comes with a set of inner conflicts, dilemmas and paradoxes, the “human condition.
 Existential thinkers agree that we cannot exist (or be there – “Dasein” as the German Philosopher Heidegger calls it) without experiencing some uncomfortable feelings.
 We can feel ‘good’ for some time (e.g. after we achieve something, while having fun with a friend, when we do something we’re really good at or when we’re otherwise distracted).
 But sooner or later we’re bound to feel sad, disappointed, frustrated, hungry, disillusioned, confused or doubtful.
 This will be usually when we have time to sit still, think deeply about our existence and allow ourselves to see our world as it really is.
 This is the ebb and flow of life.
 It takes courage to open our eyes to it.